https://cccarbon.de/ eXPerimentalPsychology: publications

 [217] Döbler, N., & Carbon, C. C. (2024, in press).
 Adapting ourselves, instead of the environment: An inquiry into human enhancement for function and beyond.
 Integrative Psychological and Behavioral Science. {IF=1.1} [DirectLink to IPBS]

-[214] Khozaei, F., Ul Islam, Q., Ramayah, T., Ayub, N., & Carbon, C. C. (2024, in press).
+[215] Khozaei, F., Ul Islam, Q., Ramayah, T., Ayub, N., & Carbon, C. C. (2024).
 Unveiling destination choices: Uncovering the influence of missing visual information on tourists’ decision-making and visit intention.
 Journal of Migration and Health. {IF=4.6}

 2023 {cIF=38.570}